Tijeenn/Discord-Sellix-Bot/README.md

 # Discord-Sellix-Bot
-A discord bot using the sellix api to operate your webshop using a custom discord bot
+A discord bot using the sellix api to operate your webshop using a custom discord bot.
+New update soon